+What Exactly Is Window Tinting?
 Window tint is also known as window film.
 It is made of either metallic or plastic laminate and it is transparent.
 It is applied directly to the window glass.
 Window tint comes in a variety compositions with different optical effects.
 Since window tint is applied to finished glass, it is much less expensive than specialty glass that has been chemically altered.
 The film can work in a variety of ways based on the user's needs.

+Can I Remove Window Tinting Myself?
 Professional window tint is designed to be permanent, however, if you feel the need to have it removed, it can be done without causing any damage.
 There are reasons that you may want to remove the film, such as a potential buyer not wanting the window tint.
 If you are renting an office space and you are moving, the management company may require that you remove it upon your departure.

+How Do I Choose a Window Tint?
 Since our team will be working with you, you don't have to make a decision alone.
 We can help you make the best decision for your windows.
 We will discuss your needs and then recommend the best product.
 If you need to see samples to make the best decision, our team can show you as many as you need to see to make the best decision possible.

+Is the Window Tint Transparent?
 The amount of film transparency is entirely up to the user.
 The film comes in a variety of tints, colors, and designs.
 Based on what you want to accomplish with the tint, it can be completely clear or it can be non-transparent for complete privacy.
 If you are using the tint for solar control, you would typically go with a completely transparent tint.
 This type of tint provides an effect that is similar to wearing a pair of high-quality sunglasses.
 If the tint is installed properly, it will be unnoticeable and it offers an amazing result.

+How Dark is the Window Tint, Do I Have Options?
 The darkness of the tint is entirely up to you and is often based on your need.
 For example, some businesses choose patterns that give the windows design and privacy.
 For businesses looking for a lighter space, they should use a non-reflective, clear tint.
 Some businesses choose something in between.
 The options are basically unlimited.

+Does it Block Light?
 Light will not be blocked by the tint, which is one of its best features.
 The tint can protect against fading and glare and it can also control the heat.
 In doing so, it won't obstruct the light from the sun at all.
 When you work with a professional installer, you can choose the perfect film for your situation.
 This will allow you to get the protection that you need to make the space comfortable and livable.

+Will It Work on All Of My Windows?
 The answer to this question is usually always, yes.
 We can install window tint on just about every type of glass and window.
 Whether it is skylights or patio doors or anything in between, we can customize window tint to any shape.